Image via Wikipedia

 James Higham on "nourishing obscurity" has outdone himself with a great series of posts on the workings of the EU after the Lisbon Treaty has come into force.
-Here it is:
+Here it is:- Part I - "The EU and Sovereignty"

 - Part II - "Specific ways the EU operates"